exascale-genomics/SAIGE-GPU/installation.md

    </script>
    ```

-## Install on Google Cloud Platfomr
+## Install on Google Cloud Platform

 Previewing your site locally requires serving your files from a web server.